MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/customize/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="customize-microsoft-edge-devtools"></a>Personalizar o Microsoft Edge DevTools
+# <a name="customize-microsoft-edge-devtools"></a>Personalizar Microsoft Edge DevTools

-Esta página lista as maneiras de personalizar o Microsoft Edge DevTools.
+Esta página lista as maneiras de personalizar Microsoft Edge DevTools.

 ## <a name="settings"></a>Configurações